 - It is a low-risk form of marketing.
 Not only do you only pay for desired actions your target audience takes, but performance marketing campaigns are also much more flexible and allow you to tweak your budget when necessary rather than being locked into a contract or fixed price.
 If the desired results don't happen, you can stop paying for that channel.

-What is a performance media channel?
+What are performance media channels?

 Performance media channels are marketing channels that allow you to create and publish ads that drive actions, including clicks, sign-ups, and purchases, and then track and measure the actions.